 In light of the nature of our continuous offering and our investment strategy and the need to be able to deploy capital quickly to capitalize on potential investment opportunities, we may from time to time hold cash pending deployment into investments, which may at times be significant, particularly at times when we are receiving high amounts of offering proceeds or times when there are few attractive investment opportunities.
 Such cash may be held in an account for the benefit of our stockholders that may be invested in money market accounts or other similar temporary investments.
-In the event we are unable to find suitable investment returns.
-It is not anticipated that the temporary investment of such cash into money market accounts or other similar temporary investment of such cash into money market accounts or other should understand that such low interest payments on the temporarily invested cash may adversely affect overall returns.
+In the event we are unable to find suitable investments such cash may be maintained for longer periods which would be dilutive to overall investment returns.
+It is not anticipated that the temporary investment of such cash into money market accounts or other similar temporary investments pending deployment into investments will generate significant interest, and investors should understand that such low interest payments on the temporarily invested cash may adversely affect overall returns.